Safeguarding Children as Victims and Witnesses

 The Bar/CPS standard on communication with victims and witnesses covers all the responsibilities of the prosecuting advocate for victims and witnesses (including children) before and after court.

 The CPS public policy statement makes a commitment to ensure that child witnesses speak to the prosecution advocate.
-This commitment is repeated in the children's versions Millie the Witness and Jerome: a witness in court.
 Child witnesses and their carers and supporters will therefore have a reasonable expectation that they will be able to do so.

 The purpose of speaking to witnesses is to explain procedures with which they will be unfamiliar, to put them at ease and to thank them for coming to give evidence.
 Advocates should try to adjust their tone and language to an appropriate one for the age and ability of the child without being patronising.
 Straightforward non-legal language should be used and questions should be kept short and simple.